codefinity/oeuvre/README.md

 Environmental changes also affect.

 The change happens at a single level, that is the genetic level and then manifests itself into the physical features of the species.
+The Genetic Code determines the external features of the species.

 It is through these trial and errors, eligant designs emerge.